Chemotherapy for stomach cancer

 Palliative chemotherapy

-• cannot be removed by surgery
+• if the cancer cannot be removed by surgery

 Chemotherapy drugs used for treating stomach cancer

 Usually, a combination of drugs is used to treat stomach cancer.
+The chemotherapy drugs most commonly used are:

 How chemotherapy is given

 You usually have chemotherapy treatment in a chemotherapy day unit.
 This means you can go home on the same day.
-If you have it as an inpatient, you only need a short stay in hospital.

 You have the chemotherapy drugs given into a vein (intravenously) or as tablets.
 Stomach cancer is sometimes treated with a combination of both.